 Recent years have brought two new lines of interest in such systems.
-One line is given by a series of works which analyze such systems via (weak) notions of equicontinuity [11, 16-19, 22].
-The main thrust of these works is to characterize pure point spectrum as well as various strengthened versions thereof (see also [15, 23, 40, 41] for related work).
+One line is given by a series of works which analyze such systems via (weak) notions of equicontinuity [10, 15, 16, 17,

+18].
+The main thrust of these works is to characterize pure point spectrum as well as various strengthened versions thereof (see [14, 35] for related work as well).
 The other line comes from the investigation of aperiodic order.
-Aperiodic order, also known as mathematical theory of quasicrystals, has emerged as fruitful field of (not only) mathematics over the last three decades; see, e.g., [2] for a recent monograph and [5, 24] for recent collections of surveys.
+Aperiodic order, also known as mathematical theory of quasicrystals, has emerged as fruitful field of (not only) mathematics over the last three decades, see e.g. [2] for a recent monograph and [5, 21] for recent collections of surveys.
 A key feature of aperiodic order is the occurrence of (pure) point diffraction.
 A central result in the mathematical treatment of aperiodic order gives that pure point diffraction can be understood as pure point spectrum of suitable associated dynamical systems.
-In fact, this result is the outcome of a cumulative effort of various people over the last decades [4, 12, 21, 26, 30, 32, 37].
+In fact, this result is the outcome of a cumulative effort of various people over the last decades [11, 23, 20, 32, 3, 29, 27].

 A common feature of all these works is that their considerations share a flavor of almost periodicity.
 On an intuitive level this is not surprising.
 After all, pure point spectrum means that all spectral measures are pure point measures.
-This, in turn, is equivalent to the Fourier transforms of these measures being almost periodic [20, 35].
+This in turn is equivalent to the Fourier transforms of these measures being almost periodic [31, 19].
 In this way, almost periodicity properties of functions and their averages come into play in a very natural way.